 Jack now has an entirely remote and paperless practice and continues to offer his services to clients both in conference and in court hearings by telephone and by video conferencing platforms including MS Teams, Zoom, Skype for Business, and BlueJeans.
 Jack is happy use other platforms, and to discuss and advise on the most appropriate remote platform for each case.
 He is also able to advise and assist in ensuring compliance with national and local Practice Directions and Protocols, as they develop, during the COVID-19 crisis.

-Jack is an up and coming junior in Chambers UK 2018 as a specialist family barrister.
+Jack is recognised in Chambers & Partners as a specialist family barrister.
 He has a busy court-based practice and appears in courts across the Western Circuit and further afield.
 Jack accepts instructions in all aspects of family law including:

 - Financial Remedy (formerly ‘Ancillary Relief’) proceedings